retooth2/xenharmlib/doc/quickstart.rst

     EDOPitchScale([0, 2, 4], 24-EDO)

 Scales in periodic tunings can be rotated upwards and downwards.
-On upward rotation the lowest pitch will get transposed by the tuning's equivalency interval until it surpasses the highest pitch of the scale.
+On upward rotation, the lowest pitch will get transposed by the tuning's equivalency interval until it surpasses the highest pitch of the scale.
-On downwards rotation vice versa: The highest pitch is transposed downwards until it is below the lowest pitch.
+On downward rotation, vice versa: The highest pitch is transposed downwards until it is below the lowest pitch.

-In the context of chords this is called *inversion*.
-In the context of scales this is also known as *mode*.
-Since both terms have very contextual meanings we decided for the more neutral *rotation* as a name.
+In the context of chords, this is called *inversion*.
+In the context of scales, this is also known as *mode*.
+Since both terms have very contextual meanings, we decided for the more neutral *rotation* as a name.

 Let's look at it in the context of triads: